Field Mapping & Required Fields

 If you find yourself working with multiple objects in your connector, it may be helpful to collapse certain steps that you are not working with currently in order to free up space on your screen.

 This can be done by clicking the small triangle next to each connector step.
-To re-expand the step, simply click the triangle again.
+To re-expand the step, click the triangle again.

 Adding a Comment

-To add a comment to a step in the connector, hover your mouse over the triangle drop down menu next to "Edit" and click "Add a Comment."
+To add a comment to a step in the connector, hover your mouse over the triangle drop-down menu next to "Edit" and click "Add a Comment."

-You'll then be able to add a comment at the top of the connector step in order to document your setup.
+You'll then be able to add a comment at the top of the connector step to document your setup.
 You can also choose to delete the comment later if you'd like to by clicking the Delete Comment button at the top right.

 Copying an Object